Lifetime mortgages explained

 Is a lifetime mortgage right for me?

-An equity release mortgage could help you and your family in many ways, be it to live a lifelong dream or just make life that little bit more comfortable financially.
+A lifetime equity release mortgage could help you and your family in many ways, be it to live a lifelong dream or just make life a little more comfortable financially.

-Make home or garden improvements – You may want a new kitchen, conservatory or patio.
-Maybe you would like to adapt and future proof your home by making it more accessible, so you won’t have to worry about moving in years to come, perhaps when the stairs get a little difficult.
+Make home or garden improvements – perhaps a new kitchen, conservatory or patio.
+Or maybe you want to adapt and future proof your home, making it more accessible for later life and your retiremnet years.

-Pay off outstanding debts or loans – If you still have a mortgage outstanding, you may want to choose a lifetime mortgage to clear the outstanding balance.
-Having an existing mortgage doesn’t mean you won’t be eligible for equity release; you will just need to pay off your mortgage first with the money you have released and then the remaining cash sum will be yours to do what you want with.
+Pay off outstanding debts or loans – or if you have an existing mortgage, you could use a lifetime mortgage to clear the outstanding balance.
+You would need to pay off your existing mortgage with the money you have released, however the remaining cash sum can then be used how you wish.

-Enhance your retirement income – As a nation we are living longer lives, which in turn means that our retirement years could be longer too.
-Using an equity release mortgage therefore could help supplement your income and boost your pension pot or savings, to help make your retirement a little easier.
+Enhance your retirement income – using an equity release lifetime mortgage to help supplement your funds and boost your pension pot or savings, making your retirement that bit easier.

-Enjoy life – You may just decide you want a lifetime mortgage so you can get that one thing you have always wanted or treat yourself to a luxury holiday, new car, caravan or motor home.
+Enjoy life – treating yourself to that luxury holiday, new car, caravan or motor home.

 Whether a lifetime mortgage is right for you will depend on your personal situation.
-An equity release mortgage will affect any inheritance you wish to leave for family and could affect any benefits you receive, so it is not a decision to take lightly.
+It will affect any inheritance you wish to leave for family and could affect any benefits you receive, so it‘s not a decision to take lightly.

-Other options may be available to you that could help such as downsizing but a specialist like Age Partnership can talk you through your options and answer any questions you may have on how to release equity from your home.
+Other options may be available to you such as downsizing which is why talking to a specialist like Age Partnership can help.